The Circle Game (song): Buffy Sainte-Marie version

-When Buffy Sainte-Marie recorded "The Circle Game" in 1967 for her album Fire & Fleet & Candlelight, it was also released as a single (with "Until It's Time For You To Go" as the B-side) but did not chart.
-Sainte-Marie's version was later featured on the soundtrack to the 1970 album The Strawberry Statement and was reissued as a single.
+When Buffy Sainte-Marie recorded "The Circle Game" in 1967 for her album Fire & Fleet & Candlelight, it was also released as a single (with "Until It's Time for You to Go" as the B-side) but did not chart.
+Sainte-Marie's version was later featured on the soundtrack to the 1970 film The Strawberry Statement and was reissued as a single.
 The 1970 reissue reached No. 109 on the Billboard singles chart.

 Sainte-Marie's version of "The Circle Game" is featured in Quentin Tarantino's 2019 film Once Upon a Time in Hollywood, in the scene where Sharon Tate (Margot Robbie) is driving on an L.A. freeway.
 It also appears on the film's soundtrack.

 Other cover versions

 Mitchell's song has been covered by many other artists over the decades, including George Hamilton IV (1968), Harry Belafonte (1971), Agnes Chan (1971), Ian McCulloch (1989), and Tori Amos (2005).
+It was featured in the opening and closing credits as well as one of the final scenes of the 1991 film Married to It.

 Legacy

-The song inspired David Clayton-Thomas when he was writing the Blood, Sweat & Tears 1968 hit "Spinning Wheel."
-The line "The painted ponies go up and down" gave him the idea to write "Ride a painted pony let the spinnin' wheel spin."
+The song inspired David Clayton-Thomas when he was writing Blood, Sweat & Tears' 1969 hit "Spinning Wheel".
+The line "The painted ponies go up and down" gave him the idea to write "Ride a painted pony let the spinnin' wheel spin".